 Manage Included Files

-Suppose we have a simple compilation database project with four source files presented in compile_command.json and another source file called calendar_defs.cpp that is not.
-This file is located under the project root, so if we include it from one of the sources, CLion will treat it as a project file (even without the corresponding command entry in the compilation database):
+As calendar_defs.cpp is located under the project root, we can include it from one of the sources, and CLion will treat it as a project file even without the corresponding command entry in the compilation database: